 Unfortunately, the world has lost over half of all its coral reefs, with the World Resources Institute (WRI) estimating that 75% of the those remaining are under threat.

-Climate change is increasing the stress on corals, with rising water temperatures and acidity leading to coral bleaching and ultimately to their death.
+Climate change is increasing the stress on corals, with rising water temperatures and acidity leading to bleaching and ultimately to their death.

 Once a core CCell reef structure has been grown, corals can be planted onto the structure forming a symbiotic relations: The electrolysis helps the corals to grow; while the corals enhance the effectiveness and beauti of the reef.